-Employers aren't supposed to discriminate against people with mental illness.
+Canadian Office of the Ombudsman for Mental Health Employers aren't supposed to discriminate against people with mental illness.
 In fact, it's often against the law.
 Yet employment discrimination happens, so what do we do about it when it does?
 Canadian human rights legislation In Canada, provincial human rights legislation requires equal rights and opportunities for… Continue reading Mental Illness and Employment Discrimination

-I've moaned about this before, but it feels like it's time for some more moaning.
+Image by Alexas_Fotos from Pixabay I've moaned about this before, but it feels like it's time for some more moaning.
 Sometimes I feel like my mental health nursing career has been flushed down the toilet.
-Despite having 15 years of experience, a master's degree, and a ton of continuing education, I feel like my career is done, for a combination … Continue reading Flush… is that my career going down the toilet?
+Despite having 15 years of experience, a master's degree, and a ton of continuing education, I feel like my career is done, for… Continue reading Flush… Is That My Career Going Down the Toilet?

 "So, what do you do for work?"
 That's a pretty standard, run of the mill question if you're meeting someone for the first time, and one of the reasons why I dislike being around people.
 In our society, adults are expected to work, and if you don't, that is considered unusual unless you fall into… Continue reading How to Manage Working with a Mental Illness Disability